10 Places Where It’s Hardest to Buy a Home in America - News Break

 10 Places Where It’s Hardest to Buy a Home in America

-Editor's Note: This story originally appeared on SmartAsset.com.
-Buying a home has become increasingly difficult during the COVID-19 pandemic.
-Though low mortgage rates mean that many purchasers will spend less in interest over the course of their mortgage, home prices have risen and housing inventory has dropped.
-According to data from the National Association of Realtors, the median existing-home price rose by 17.2% from March 2020 to March 2021.
-Over the same time, the number of units available for purchase decreased by 28.2%.
-SmartAsset has identified and ranked the hardest places in the U.S. to buy a home.www.moneytalksnews.com
+Editor’s Notice: This story initially appeared on SmartAsset.com.
+Shopping for a house has grow to be more and more tough through the COVID-19 pandemic.
+Although low mortgage charges imply that many purchasers will spend much less in curiosity over the course of their mortgage, house costs have risen and housing stock has dropped.
+Based on information from the Nationwide Affiliation of Realtors, the median existing-home worth rose by 17.2% from March 2020 to March 2021.
+Over the identical time, the variety of items obtainable for buy decreased by 28.2%.
+SmartAsset has recognized and ranked the toughest locations within the U.S. to purchase a house.thewealthrace.com